 The first two chapters deal with point set topology in metric spaces.
-In particular we prove the equivalence between compact and sequentially compact sets in metric spaces, and the Heine-Borel Theorem in Euclidian spaces.
-We assume the Bolzano-Weierstrass Theorem to be known.
+In particular we prove the equivalence between compact and sequentially compact sets in general metric spaces, and the Bolzano-Weierstrass and Heine-Borel Theorems in Euclidean spaces.

 Chapter three deals with continuous functions on metric spaces.
 We show the equivalence between continuity, sequential continuity, and 'returning open sets into open sets'.
 We show that a continuous function defined on a compact set is uniformly continuous.